Home » Old Fashioned Desserts » Black Forest Sheet Cake

 Instructions

 • Prep.
-Preheat the oven to 350℉ and prepare a 9×13 baking dish with nonstick cooking spray.
+Preheat the oven to 350℉.
+Then, lightly grease a 9×13-inch baking dish with nonstick cooking spray.

-• Mix dry ingredients and separately mix wet ingredients.
-In a large mixing bowl, whisk together the flour, sugar, cocoa powder, baking soda and baking powder.
-Set aside.
-In a medium mixing bowl, whisk together the whole milk, vegetable oil, vanilla extract and large eggs.
+• Mix dry ingredients and wet ingredients separately.
+In a large mixing bowl, combine the flour, sugar, cocoa powder, baking soda, and baking powder.
+Whisk well and set aside.
+Then, in a medium bowl, whisk together the milk, vegetable oil, vanilla extract, and eggs until thoroughly blended.

 • Add cherries.
-Fold in the chopped black cherries using a rubber spatula.
+Gently fold in the chopped black cherries until evenly distributed throughout the batter with a spatula.

 • Bake.
 Pour the cake batter into the prepared 9×13 baking dish and bake for 30-35 minutes or until a toothpick inserted into the middle of the cake comes out clean.
-Allow to cool completely before frosting and decorating.
+Allow the cake to cool completely in the dish on a wire rack.

 Assemble.

 • Make the frosting.
-Using a stand mixer or handheld mixer, whip the heavy cream until soft peaks form.
-Add in the powdered sugar and vanilla extract and whip again until stiff peaks form.
+In a large bowl, using a stand mixer or hand mixer, whip the heavy cream until it forms soft peaks.
+Add the powdered sugar and vanilla extract, continuing to whip until stiff peaks form.

 • Frost and garnish.
 Add the whipped cream to the top of the sheet cake and spread evenly.
 Garnish with shaved chocolate and black cherries.
 Enjoy!